-Calling your trash removal company and requesting a bulk pick up for your furniture is the last thing you want to do.
-Or rolling the dice on the public sanitation folks actually hauling your bulky stuff away.
+Calling your trash removal company and requesting a bulk pick-up for your furniture is the last thing you want to do.
+Or roll the dice on the public sanitation folks hauling your bulky stuff away.
 First, you may have to pay a fee.
 Seriously?
 Who wants to pay to get rid of something they don’t want anymore?
-Not to mention, millions of tons of furniture ends up in landfills every single year.
+Not to mention, millions of tons of furniture end up in landfills every single year.
 Do you know how long it sits there?
 Well, a simple pair of leather shoes takes 40 years to decompose, and if those shoes have rubber soles that number doubles.
 So, yeah, your leather sofa will be sitting there for your children and grandchildren to deal with.
 You don’t want to throw it away, but keeping it isn’t an option, so how do you get rid of old furniture?
 Before you make a move, read this post!

 Clean Your Furniture Without Damaging It

 First, the furniture needs to be cleaned, even if you are giving it away for free.
 Is there a law somewhere that mandates it?
 Nope!
 It’s just a little common courtesy.
 Just because someone may be getting it for free does not mean they want to flip the cushion of your sofa and find a hairball your cat left a week ago, but you turned the cushion over instead of cleaning it up.
 Vacuum off pet hair, and use the attachment on a carpet cleaner to freshen it up.
 Use furniture polish on tables and entertainment centers, and tighten loose screws.